jakub-zarembinski/CKA-Certification-Course-2025/Day 37/README.md

 ✔️ **Projected tokens rotate automatically**, but external tools should request new tokens **dynamically**.
 ✔️ **Best practice:** Jenkins should **request tokens when needed** instead of storing long-lived credentials.

-Would you like to see a detailed role setup for Jenkins with appropriate RBAC policies?

 ---

 ## Conclusion